microsoft/PQCrypto-SIDH/README.md

 [3]  Craig Costello, David Jao, Patrick Longa, Michael Naehrig, Joost Renes, and David Urbanik, "Efficient compression of SIDH public keys".
 Advances in Cryptology - EUROCRYPT 2017, LNCS 10210, pp. 679-706, 2017.
 The preprint version is available [`here`](http://eprint.iacr.org/2016/963).

+# Contributing

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.